kinde-oss/kinde-dotnet-sdk/docs/WebhooksApi.md

 <a id="updatewebhook"></a>
 # **UpdateWebHook**
-> UpdateWebhookResponse UpdateWebHook (UpdateWebHookRequest updateWebHookRequest)
+> UpdateWebhookResponse UpdateWebHook (string webhookId, UpdateWebHookRequest updateWebHookRequest)

 Update a Webhook